U.N. chief warns no Syria cross-border aid would be 'devastating' | Politics

 "A failure to extend the council's authorization would have devastating consequences," Guterres said.
 The Security Council first authorized a cross-border aid operation into Syria in 2014 at four points.
 Last year, it reduced that access to one crossing point from Turkey that leads into a rebel-held area in northwestern Syria due to opposition from Russia and China over renewing all four.

-Council veto-power Russia, which is allied with Syrian President Bashar al-Assad, has questioned the importance of the cross-border aid operation, arguing that aid can be delivered to northern Syria from the capital Damascus.
-China's U.N.
-Ambassador Zhang Jun also raised the issue of unilateral sanctions on Syria, telling reporters ahead of the meeting: "Some people say, okay, we are concerned about the humanitarian situation, but meanwhile, they are continuing to impose unilateral sanctions.
-So that's really hypocritical."
+Council veto-power Russia - an ally of Syrian President Bashar al-Assad - has questioned the importance of the cross-border aid operation, arguing that aid can be delivered to northern Syria from the capital Damascus.
+Russia's U.N.
+Ambassador Vassily Nebenzia told the council the aid operation violated Syria's sovereignty and territorial integrity and Moscow only agreed to the operation in 2014 because the Syria was being "riven into parts by terrorists."

+He said now most of Syria's territory had been "liberated" the cross-border aid operation "is simply an anachronism."
+In a swipe at the United States and others, both Russia and China blamed unilateral sanctions for some of Syria's plight.

+U.S. Ambassador to the United Nations, Linda Thomas-Greenfield, rejected that argument: "Serious economic woes are the result of the Assad regime's gross corruption and mismanagement of the Syrian economy."
 The United Nations and aid groups have warned there is no substitute for the delivery of cross-border aid into Syria.
-"A failure to extend the authorization will have stark consequences.
-It would disrupt life-saving aid to 3.4 million people in need across the northwest, millions of whom are among the most vulnerable in Syria," acting U.N. aid chief Ramesh Rajasingham told the council on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)